harish-shivaram/shilly-jekyll/_selfhosted/audiorpi.md

 Honestly, a true blue audiophile isn't someone who appreciates good music.
 They are obsessed with the purity of sound and having incredibly expensive equipment, which they obsessively keep upgrading to the next greatest thing.
 They look on the digital music world with disdain, and swear by tube amplifiers and vinyl records.

 In that context, I am not an audiophile.
 But I do listen to a wide range of music, and I want the music to sound good.
 I think digital music is a wonderful idea, and I really think it sounds as good, if not better than the average "analogue" source.
-I love that digital music can be streamed over the internet, and how a humble pendrive can hold more music than I can listen to in a week.
+I love that digital music can be streamed over the internet, and how a humble pen drive can hold more music than I can listen to in a week.
 I digitized my collection, with CD's ripped into FLAC's and MP3's, but for the most part, I was listening to music on a good set of speakers connected to a desktop ([harmon/kardon Soundsticks](https://www.harmankardon.com/computer-speakers/SOUNDSTICKS+III.html)).

 The speakers were great, truly high fidelity.
 I could hear all the nuances of the music, and I could distinguish the a good digital rip versus a bad one.
 But unfortunately, a crazy voltage spike toasted the speakers and I was listening to music on earphones for the longest.